 Richard Watkins (horn) Richard Watkins has rapidly become one of the most sought after horn players of his generation and is well-known as a concerto soloist and chamber music player.
 He was Principal Horn of the Philharmonia for 12 years and, in addition to being a member of the Nash Ensemble, is a founder member of the acclaimed London Winds.
 He has appeared at major venues in this country and abroad, has appeared as soloist with many eminent conductros, and is in great demand as a chamber musician and recitalist.
 His discography is extensive and includes concertos by Mozart, Sir Malcolm Arnold, Glière and Dame Ethel Syth, and Poulenc's chamber music for horn.
 He is closely associated with the promotion of contemporary music for the horn and has given the premières of works by Sir Peter Maxwell-Davies, Colin and David Matthews, Magnus Lindberg, Dominic Muldowney and Nicola LeFanu.
 As Professor of Horn and Fellow of the Royal Academy of Music, he is in great demand for masterclasses and lectures worldwide.

-Marianne Thorsen (violin) Marianne Thorsen has a varied career as a chamber musician, soloist and teacher.
+Marianne Thorsen (violin) Marianne Thorsen enjoys a varied career as a chamber musician, soloist and teacher.
 Leader of the Nash Ensemble since 2000, she is also a Professor at the Music Institute, NTNU in Trondheim, Norway.
-As a soloist, she has appeared with all the major Norwegian orchestras and the BBC Symphony, Philharmonia, Stockholm Philharmonic, City of Birmingham and Orchestre de la Suisse Romande.
-Marianne has performed with Leif Ove Andsnes, Marc-Andre Hamelin, Truls Mørk, Pascal Rogé and Lars Anders Tomter and, as a founder member of the Leopold String Trio, toured Europe, Australia and the USA.
-Marianne has released numerous CDs and last year recorded Geirr Tveitt's Violin Concerto with the Stavanger Symphony and Ole Kristian Ruud.
-Other releases include the complete Mozart String Quintets with the Nash Ensemble.
-Marianne plays on the 'Emiliani' Stradivari from 1723, by kind arrangement with the Leif Høegh Foundation.
+Marianne has performed with all the major Norwegian orchestras, and others including the BBC Symphony, Philharmonia, Stockholm Philharmonic, City of Birmingham and Orchestre de la Suisse Romande.
+As a member of the Leopold String Trio between 1991-2006, she made numerous recordings for the BBC and Hyperion, and toured throughout Europe, Australia and the USA.
+Marianne plays on the 'Emiliani' Stradivari from 1723.

 Laura Samuel (violin) Born in London in 1976, Laura studied with Itzhak Rashkovsky at the Royal College of Music, London.
-Prizes include the Royal Over-Seas League, Musicians Benevolent Fund, Manoug Parikian Award and the TWIYCA Competition, resulting in her South Bank Recital debut.
+Prizes include the Royal Over-Seas League, Musicians Benevolent Fund, Manoug Parikian Award and the TWIYCA Competition, resulting in her South Bank Recital début.
 In 1994 she co-founded the Belcea Quartet and was a member for 16 years.
-The quartet won first prize in the Osaka and Bordeaux International Competitions.
+The quartet won first prize in the Osaka and Bordeaux International competitions.
 Worldwide tours included regular visits to the States, Far East and throughout Europe as well as a 5-year residency at the Wigmore Hall, London.
-Their numerous recordings for EMI Classics include Bartok, Janacek and Britten cycles as well as Mozart, Schubert, Brahms, Debussy and Ravel quartets and have won Gramophone, Midem, Edison and Echo Klassik Awards.
-Solo performances this season include the Brahms, Bruch, Mendelssohn, Prokofiev (2nd) Concertos and most recently the Barber at the QEH as part of the South Bank Bernstein Project.
-Laura has taught Chamber music at the Guildhall School of Music and Drama and Royal Northern College of Music, and plays the ex 'Nissel' Stradivarius of 1731.
-She joined the Nash Ensemble in 2010.
+Their numerous recordings for EMI Classics include Bartók, Janáček and Britten cycles as well as Mozart, Schubert, Brahms, Debussy and Ravel quartets and have won Gramophone, Midem, Edison and Echo Klassik Awards.
+Solo performances this season include Mozart Sinfonia Concertante in Glasgow, Aberdeen and Edinburgh (Runnicles) and James MacMillan, A Deep but Dazzling Darkness (with the composer conducting).
+Laura leads the BBC Scottish Symphony orchestra and joined the Nash Ensemble in 2010.
+She plays the 'Nissel' Stradivarius of 1731.

 Lawrence Power (viola) Lawrence Power gained acclaim and international recognition as the first British winner of the William Primrose International Competition.
 He was also selected for the BBC New Generation Artists Scheme.
 Since his London debut with the Philharmonia he has worked with orchestras including the London Symphony Orchestra, BBC Symphony Orchestra, Lucerne Festival Strings and Scottish Chamber Orchestra.
 He has given premières of works by John Kaefer, Andrew Toovey and Mark-Anthony Turnage, and has premèèred works written for him by Colin Matthews and Huw Watkins.
 He has recorded the Brahms Viola Sonatas and Concertos by Walton and Rubbra for Hyperion, and Mozart's Sinfonia Concertante with Maxim Vengerov for EMI.
 Lawrence is a member of the Nash Ensemble and the Leopold String Trio, and is a frequent guest at festivals such as Verbier, Vancouver, Oslo, Edinburgh, Aldeburgh and Cheltenham.
 Future engagements include concertos with the Royal Concertgebouw Orchestra, Royal Stockholm Philharmonic, Bayerischer Rundfunk Symphonieorchester and the Royal Liverpool Philharmonic.